AntoninRuan/CellarManager/README.md

     Java(TM) SE Runtime Environment (build 1.8.0_241-b07)
     Java HotSpot(TM) 64-Bit Server VM (build 25.241-b07, mixed mode)

-If the command is not defined, Java is not installed on you computer you need to installed it.
-Else the version is given by the first line.
+If the command is not defined, Java is not installed on you computer you need to install it.
+Otherwise the version is given by the first line.
-`version "1.8.0_241` indicate we are running Java 8.
+`version "1.8.0_241"` indicate you are running Java 8.

 ## License